Implementing Clifford Gates on Stabilizer Codes via Measurement: Introduction

-In \cite{colladayRewiringStabilizerCodes2018}, Colladay and Mueller use this procedure to provide an algorithm to convert a state encoded in one stabilizer code $C$ into a state encoded in a different stabilizer code $C'$.
-Given a set $S$ of generators $g_{1}, \dots , g_{m}$ for code $C$ and a set $S'$ of generators $g'_{1}, \dots , g'_{m}$ for code $C'$, the authors find a sequence of measurements which have the effect of converting each $g_{j}$ into a corresponding $g'_{j}$.
-They provide an algorithm for determining appropriate measurements.
+In \cite{colladay_rewiring_2018}, Colladay and Mueller use this procedure to provide an algorithm to convert a state encoded in one stabilizer code $C$ into a state encoded in a different stabilizer code $C'$.
+Given sets of generators $g_{1}, \dots , g_{m}$ and $g'_{1}, \dots , g'_{m}$ for codes $C$ and $C'$, they find a sequence of elementary code rewirings which convert each $g_{j}$ into a corresponding $g'_{j}$, with the potential to induce a Clifford gate within the code space.
+The technique was demonstrated by mapping between the Steane code and the 15-qubit Quantum Reed-Muller code $QRM(4)$, while leaving open the question of which Clifford operators can be implemented, and how.

-In particular, in the context of this paper, they apply this to map between the Steane code and the 15-qubit Quantum Reed-Muller code $QRM(4)$.
-Earlier work in \cite{andersonFaulttolerantConversionSteane2014} had also provided a map between these codes (and adjacent Quantum Reed-Muller codes more generally) by considering both codes as different gauge-fixings of a larger code.
-This is similar to the approach taken in \cite{paetznickUniversalFaultTolerantQuantum2013}.

-Colladay and Mueller leave open the question of which Clifford operators can be implemented such a sequence of measurements and error corrections.
-We will show that any Clifford operator can be implemented in this way.

-Note that it is sufficient to consider the case in which $C=C'$.
-Suppose that any Clifford operator can be induced by this method in the case in which the original code and final code are the same.
-Then from \cite{colladayRewiringStabilizerCodes2018}, there is a measurement process mapping from $C$ to $C'$ which induces some Clifford operator $V$, so the Clifford operator $U: C \rightarrow C'$ can be induced by inducing the Clifford operator $U V^{\dagger}$ on $C'$.